-- Earlier, Nami when pretending to join Buggy and "betraying" her captain, was told by him to fire a cannon ball at Luffy.
-The funny thing was that at that point, Nami wasn't even part of Luffy's crew yet and was simply using Luffy as a means to an end.
+- Earlier, Nami, while pretending to join Buggy and "betraying" her captain, was told by him to fire a cannon ball at Luffy.
+The funny thing was that at this point, Nami wasn't even part of Luffy's crew yet and was simply using Luffy as a means to an end.
 However, Nami noticeably hesitated because she hated pirates and didn't want to lower herself to their level by killing another human being.

 - Later, Arlong asks her to stab Usopp.
 She proceeds to, in a smokescreen, stab her own hand and dump his body, allowing him to escape.

 - In Ayashi no Ceres, Aya Mikage's father is forced by her grandfather to shoot her to keep the family safe from the curse.
 He instead tries to shoot his own father, but the gun isn't loaded.
 Both die anyway.

 - Uchiha Itachi, leaving aside the whole parricide thing, negotiates some of these rather smoothly in his first real-time appearance.
 Specifically, he beats the crap out of and tortures several people who he would have killed if he'd had to, but would rather not, and one who he definitely wouldn't have.
 Doesn't kill anybody.
 And gets away with it, looking like a Magnificent Bastard.
 Not giving a damn covereth a multitude of mercies.
 Of course, Madara already knows he's a Fake Defector.